AbdulRahman9075/Minesweeper-in-C/README.md

 ### Usage Instructions:

-* Download the `minesweeper.c` file to run the game.
+* Download all files and use the `minesweeper.c` file to run the game.